Which Travel Conferences Should You Attend from June through December of 2026?

 I will say this, the Chinese really know how to host conferences and yes, I am biased when I say that.

 I'm a disabled Army veteran of the U.S. Army with an honorable discharge, and one of my goals is to help other disabled military veterans learn about the therapeutic benefits of travel, and how traveling can help them cope with their mental and physical disabilities.
 I talk to people with disabilities all the time, not just veterans, about the therapeutic benefits of travel.
 I even wrote a Brainz Magazine article titled, "How Travel is Therapeutic."
-I aim to start a U.S. veterans social network in the future, just for this purpose, and with help from veteran's organizations like the VA, VFW, American Legion and others, we can create something that will help to alleviate many of the problems that America's veterans are facing today with their afflictions.
+I aim to start a U.S. veterans social network in the future, just for this purpose, and with help from veteran's organizations like the VA, DAV, VFW, American Legion and others, we can create something that will help to alleviate many of the problems that America's heroes are facing today with their afflictions.
 Currently, and unfortunately, about 20 U.S. veterans a day are committing suicide and even more of them are living homeless on the streets, because they're not getting the help they need and deserve.
+By teaching disabled veterans about the therapeutic benefits of travel, together we can improve and save lives.

-I've been to 118 countries and have lived in 4 of them as a White, English-speaking minority.
-I've dealt with prejudice, racism and discrimination in ways that I never knew possible until I became a world-traveling expat.
+I've been to 126 countries and have lived in 5 of them as a White, English-speaking minority.
+I've experienced racism, prejudice and discrimination in ways that I never knew was possible for a White person until I left home and started traveling.
 Because we never experience this until we get around people who aren't like us, in places that aren't like what we're used to back home.
 I've also learned that being an American is both a blessing and a curse, and that China is a land of opportunity.
-And I just want to say that any American who isn't proud to be an American should have their U.S. citizenship revoked and that they should be deported to a third-world country to live in exile until they die.
+And I just want to say that any American who isn't proud to be an American should have their U.S. citizenship revoked and that they should be deported and sentenced to a third-world country to live in exile until the day they die (unless they can prove they're worthy of U.S. citizenship through some kind of redemptive patriotic act).

-I'm a hard-right conservative who believes in the right kind of progress and change that benefits everyone in society and not just certain people at the expense of others, while protecting age-old traditions and customs that make up populations' cultural identity, historical integrity and ways of life.
-I believe in a more conservative world that protects sacred heritage, and I promote that with my travel media content by exploring the history and heritage of places that I travel to.
+I'm a hard-right conservative who believes in the right kind of progress and change that benefits everyone in society and not just certain people at the expense of others, while protecting age-old traditions and customs that make up a population's cultural identity, historical integrity and ways of life.
+I believe in a more conservative world that protects heritage, and I promote this with my travel media content by exploring the history and heritage of places that I travel to.
+I dig deep into the places I visit, because I want to understand them to their entirety.
+There is no better way to understand a place, first-hand, in the present than to first understand its past as a visitor.
+You can do this by embarking on tours, by exploring museums and places of historical significance, along with mingling with local people, which will teach more about a place than what schools, Internet and television will back home.
+Second-hand information is never a substitute for first-hand experiences, as second-hand information is often distorted with political and corporate bias.
+With that said, doing your homework via credible sources about a place before a trip is always a big plus.

-I believe these concepts because of where I grew up and how I grew up, as it's all simply a part of my culture that was ingrained in me.
-Since I've lived and worked in China for 8+ years, I am also partial to China and Chinese culture, and especially Chinese traditions.
-In China, there is no "cancel culture" or "revisionist history" where people try to rewrite proven and well-established historical facts in an effort to make the past more politically correct, and to benefit certain people at the expense of others.
+I believe all this because of where I grew up and how I grew up, as it's all simply a part of my culture that was ingrained in me.
+Since I lived and worked in China for almost 10 years, I am also partial to China and Chinese culture, and especially Chinese traditions.
+In China, there is no "cancel culture" or "revisionist history" where people try to rewrite proven and well-established historical facts in an effort to make the past more politically correct, and to benefit certain people at the expense of others by spreading false propaganda.
 And the most notable Chinese scholar, Confucius, wrote about how people should worship their ancestors.
-Given these conservative elements of today's Chinese culture, along with the fact that there is almost no domestic crime here, makes China an attractive place for people like me who want to escape the liberal American madness.
+Given these conservative elements of today's Chinese culture, along with the fact that there is almost no domestic crime in China, makes China an attractive place for people like myself who want to escape the liberal American madness.
 With all that said, I do believe that the United States of America is the greatest country in the world.
 For what it's worth, I'd like to also add that I've never had a problem with abortion, as I do feel that it is a woman's right.
 And I probably feel this way because I grew up in a family of mostly women, and I was close to my mother.

-If you want to focus on people who come from disadvantaged communities, that's noble and righteous, but don't forget to include the people from Appalachia and small towns throughout America and the rest of the world.
-Do these people not deserve attention and help?!
+If American people want to focus on people who come from disadvantaged communities, that's noble and righteous, but don't forget to include the people from Appalachia and small towns throughout America and the rest of the world.
+These people tend to be largely ignored.

-I also believe that people should marry other people and have children with people whom they share similar cultural backgrounds with, and whom come from families who share similar morals and values, as this expresses pride in oneself, their heritage and the people in their families who came before them who gave them life, purpose and an understanding of their identity and who and what they are.
-So for example, since I'm a 16th Cherokee Indian, if I marry someone who is also of Cherokee Indian heritage, then I'm practicing what I preach.
+I also believe that people should marry other people and have children with people whom they share similar cultural backgrounds with, and whom come from families who share similar morals and values, as this makes family unity more possible, and allows individuals to express pride in themselves, their heritage and the people in their families who came before them who gave them life, purpose and an understanding of their identity and who and what they are.
+Children under the circumstances that I mentioned grow up with a better understanding of who and what they are, rather than being confused about their identity and struggling to fit in with others.
+These challenges can lead up into adulthood.
+So for example, since I'm a 16th Cherokee Indian, if I marry and have kids with someone who is also of Cherokee Indian heritage, then I'm practicing what I preach.
 Then again, I'm also of English, Scottish and French heritage.
 Like most Americans, I'm a mixed-race, multi-ethnic person.
 But I pass as White.
 At least that's how I've always been identified by other people, including myself.
 Race and ethnicity in America are complex concepts, but these are topics I discuss a great deal as a heritage traveler because it all fascinates me.
-This fascination of what people are with respect to their race and ethnicity simply comes from my vast curiosity of different kinds of people, since I grew up in a small Midwestern town that was almost 100% White, English-speaking and Protestant Christian.
-I've always been very curious about other kinds of people, and where they come from.
+This fascination of who and what people are with respect to their race, ethnicity and identity simply comes from my vast curiosity of different kinds of people, since I grew up in a small Midwestern town that was and still is almost 100% White, English-speaking and Protestant Christian.
+I've always been very curious about other kinds of people; where they come from, what they believe and what they are.

-Many people don't understand the difference between race and ethnicity, but there is a reason that they're often used together, but are mutually exclusive terms.
+Many people don't understand the difference between race and ethnicity, but there is a reason that they're often used together, as mutually exclusive terms.
 According to Merriam-Webster dictionary, race is defined as any one of the groups that humans are often divided into based on physical traits regarded as common among people of shared ancestry; ethnicity relates to large groups of people classed according to common racial, national, tribal, religious, linguistic, or cultural origin or background.
 Merriam-Webster even offers a page that compares and contrasts the differences between the two words.
 In short, race focuses more on a person's physical features, whereas ethnicity focuses more on a person's heritage, which can include physical features.
-So for example, Hispanic basically means that a person can trace their heritage back to Spain, which makes it an ethnicity and not a race.
+So for example, Hispanic basically means that a person can trace their heritage back to Spain, a European country, which makes it an ethnicity and not a race.
 This means that Hispanic people aren't necessarily people of color, as there are people who consider themselves "White Hispanic."
-Miami, Florida has a large White Hispanic population.
+Miami-Dade County (USA) has a large White Hispanic population, along with Argentina and Spain itself.
 Filipinos are Asian Hispanic.
 Hispanic people fall into every racial category.
-To elaborate on this more, a person can identify themselves as Black, racially, but can also identify themselves as Italian, ethnically.
-OK, you get the point.
-And these facts are the reason why the 2020 Census is flawed and has been challenged by many people.
-And some people even believe that this was done purposely to coincide with the events of 2020 to give certain people political power.
+To elaborate on this more, a person can identify themselves as Black, racially, but can also identify themselves as French, ethnically.
+OK, you get it.
+And these facts are the key reason why the 2020 Census is flawed and has been challenged by many scholars.
+People who marked "two or more races" on their census form were all counted as minorities, even if they "pass as White."
+Technically, I should have marked this category myself.
+But I marked "non-Hispanic White" as I always have.
+And some people even believe that this flawed accounting of American people was done purposely by George Soros-funded groups to coincide with the events of 2020 to give certain people political power.
 George Floyd was accidentally killed on May 25th, 2020.
 The 2020 Census was released on April 26th, 2021, after several weeks of riots.
 This gives people a legitimate reason to suspect cause and effect with how people were accounted for with respect to the 2020 Census.
+Most Americans aren't White if you measure "Whiteness" based on strict Euro-ethnic standards, because most Americans are mixed, with many having Native American heritage.
+Defining what a White person in America really is, is complicated and it changes about every 50 years.
+For example, early Italian immigrants who migrated to America in the late 1800s and early 1900s weren't considered White people in those days, but now their kids and grandkids who are now Italian-Americans, for the most part, are considered White.
+But if people judge "Whiteness" based simply on skin pigmentation alone, then White people are not becoming a minority in America, but rather, minorities are becoming White.
+And this is part of what is illustrated in studies that focuses on a concept known as the "majority-minority myth."
+It's true that places in America where people of color make up the majority of of the population, typically large metropolitan areas, people are getting darker.
+But when you consider most U.S. states in their entirety; especially most Western, Midwestern and New England states, these states will be forever majority White as minority populations continue to mix and assimilate with the majority White population.
+Minority groups in America have been mixing and assimilating with the White population for over 400 years.
+I would provide further practical examples to reinforce all this, but I'll save that for future articles, since this article is supposed to be about travel conferences.
+And I mention all this because travel and culture coincide with each other.

-I believe that Woke ideology is destroying America, and this world, and that its central thesis and purpose is to place blame and shame on straight, White men who are made out to be villains with it all, and are seen as this world's greatest threat, and who are seen responsible for this world's problems.
-My greatest concern is what Woke ideology does to children, as it creates a great sense of insecurity and identity issues for them, and confuses them to great lengths.
+I believe that Woke ideology is destroying America, and this world, and that its central thesis and purpose is to place blame and shame on straight, White men who are made out to be villains with it all, and are seen as this world's greatest threat, and who are seen as responsible for this world's problems.
+Notable news anchors such as CNN's ousted Don Lemon have even reinforced this ideology without ramification, which gives it all credibility.
+My greatest concern is what Woke ideology does to children, as it creates a great sense of insecurity, peer pressure and identity issues for them, and confuses them to great lengths.
 Today's generation of youth have the highest rates of depression and suicide, no thanks to Woke ideology (& poor parenting).
 So many kids today don't even know what gender they are anymore.
 When I talk about Woke ideology, I'm referring to its 3 main pillars; LGBTQ+ issues, #MeToo feminism and Black Power politics.
-I don't have issue with Woke ideology itself, as anyone has a right to be and believe whatever they want.
-I only have an issue with the way Woke ideology is used as a weapon and as a tool to promote the interests of certain groups of people, at the expense of others.
-Americans are bad about this.
-Woke ideology defies traditional morals and values that promote merit-based incentives to work hard and be rewarded, and replaces them with a sense of entitlement, privilege and preference that is race-based, gender-based and sexual-orientation-based.
-I mention this because some of today's most notable travel conferences push Woke ideology, and depending on who and what you are, you may or may not like this, as it will affect you in either a positive or a negative way.
+I don't have issue with Woke ideology itself, as anyone has a right to be, believe and promote whatever they want.
+I only have an issue with the way Woke ideology is used as a weapon and as a tool to promote the interests of certain groups of people, at the expense of others who are being blamed and shamed, hated and discriminated against.
+Americans are bad about this and it's often used as a political weapon during election time.
+Woke ideology defies traditional, Judeo-Christian morals and values that promote merit-based incentives to work hard and be rewarded, and replaces them with a sense of entitlement, privilege and preference that is race-based, gender-based and sexual-orientation-based.
+I mention this because some of today's most notable travel conferences push Woke ideology and depending on who and what you are, you may or may not like this, as it will affect you in either a positive way or a negative way, but it doesn't benefit everyone and therein lies the problem.
 Again, it all depends on what kind of person you are and what you believe.
+I accept and respect anyone who shows me respect in return; regardless of who they are, what they are or what they believe.
+We all have a right to just be ourselves, and to do so without condemnation.

 As I mentioned, I believe that heritage is sacred and I coin myself as a heritage traveler, I'm a very cultural kind of person who likes to dig deep into places that I visit, and the people I meet.
-I want to understand as much as I can about places and people and one way I do this, is to learn about places' history before I show up.
+I want to understand as much as I can about places and people and one way I do this is to learn about places' history before I show up and even while I'm there.
 This will answer a lot of questions about whatever places I decide to visit, and also about the people that I will encounter in those places.
+History helps us understand why places, and the people in them, are like they are today.

 As travelers, we all need to be conscious of who and what we are, as it will impact our experiences.